parikshitshelorkar/parikshitshelorkar/README.md

 ## 👋 Hi there, I'm Parikshit!

-🎓 I'm a second-year engineering student at [Smt.
+🎓 I'm an Computer Engineering student at [Smt.
 Kashibai Navale College of Engineering](https://www.sinhgad.edu/SKNCOE), Pune University, part of the Sinhgad Institutes.
 Passionate about learning and building, I explore the world of software development and emerging technologies.

 ---